rgcgithub/regenie/docs/docs/options.md

 By default, results are written to a single file `file.regenie`, which has one line per SNP along with a header line.
+If option `--gz` was used, the file will be compressed in gzip format and have extension `.regenie.gz`.

 The first 7 entries of each row specify chromosome, posistion, ID, reference allele (allele 0), alternative allele (allele 1), frequency of the alternative allele, and the test performed